 Session Persistence

 Specifies whether to enable session persistence.
-In this example, the default value is used.
-Session persistence is disabled.
+This topic uses the default setting, which is disabled.

 Health Check